Last updated on .

 Piazza Mascheroni

 At the very end of Via Bartolomeo Colleoni is Piazza Mascheroni.
 On this square you’ll find the Clock Tower (Torre dell’Orologio), which is part of the Cittadella building.
 The building, which dates back to the 14th century, was the home of the city’s Venetian captains.
 Nowadays, it houses two museums – an archaeology museum and a natural science museum.
-Admission to both museums costs €3 (as of July 2023), but we weren’t interested in visiting either.
+Admission to both museums costs €3 on a single ticket (as of July 2024), but we weren’t interested in visiting either.

 Clock Tower